Legal and tax structure for the financial statements

 Property operating expenses

 Property operating expenses comprise costs directly attributable to a specific property.
 These costs are mainly maintenance costs, property tax and other levies, insurance premiums, management and letting fees and service costs not chargeable to tenants.
+These are expensed as incurred.

 Net rental income